 In 1937, the College of Medicine (including Dentistry), united with the Science-based Armstrong College.
 They formed King's College, University of Durham – all based in the City of Newcastle.
 King’s College broke away from Durham University in 1963.
 It became part of Newcastle University.

 The School of Dental Sciences and Dental Hospital occupied city-centre locations from 1895.
 It moved to its current, purpose-built premises on Richardson Road in 1978.

-University and Hospital functions are integrated in the current building and are linked both physically and administratively to the Medical School, where the School of Dental Sciences is one of nine Schools within the Faculty of Medical Sciences.
+University and Hospital functions integrate in the current building.
+We link physically and administratively to the Medical School.
+The School of Dental Sciences is one of four academic Schools within the Faculty of Medical Sciences.

 It has created perhaps the most modern and integrated medical/dental campus in the country.
-In 1998 the RVI and Freeman hospitals merged to form the Newcastle upon Tyne Hospitals NHS Trust.
+In 1998, the RVI and Freeman hospitals merged to form the Newcastle upon Tyne Hospitals NHS Trust.